rokzitko/sneg/README.md

 3. Installation

-Download the lastes version from the main branch on github or [here](https://github.com/rokzitko/sneg/archive/refs/heads/master.zip).
+Download the latest version from the main branch on github or [here](https://github.com/rokzitko/sneg/archive/refs/heads/master.zip).
 The package can be installed by extracting to your  '$InstallationDirectory\AddOns\Applications\' directory.
 The installation directoy can be found by running `$InstallationDirectory` in a Wolfram language kernel.
 Alternatively, the package can be installed through the Mathematica provided GUI by going to `file > instal... > Source: From directory` and selecting the downloaded `Sneg` folder.

 The package is correctly installed if one can run
 ```